dcunited001/dcunited001.github.io/_posts/2018-03-08-redpill-everything-that-moves.md

 us from ever creating the digital artifacts that prove anything ever happened.
 However, nothing that can be done now is good enough to eliminate the footprint that already exists.

-Facebook's production operations team has apparently hired many people who used to work with the Navy in cyber-operations: they have the clearances to work with NSA, though this is circumstantial.
-The point is that, if you wanted to have access to Facebook's devops, you would want to control the people who work in Facebook DevOps.

 <a name="redpill-everything-that-moves" />